Qiushi: History

 In 2024, Taiwan's Mainland Affairs Council banned its citizens from working at the Qiushi due to national security concerns.

 Content

 The magazine publishes articles by the top leaders of China, although most of the writing is done by secretaries and drafting teams.
 According to its English language edition, "about 60%" of the articles published in the journal are written by party and state leaders such as the CCP general secretary Xi Jinping and senior officials at the ministerial and provincial levels.
 Contributors also include scholars and researchers of China's think tanks and academic institutions.

-The magazine is of particular interest to sinologists and China scholars since it is a useful collection of speeches and articles by top CCP leaders, giving a useful indication of the general policy direction of the CCP and to some extent general attitudes within the party on certain issues of national and international importance.
+The magazine is of particular interest to sinologists since it is a useful collection of speeches and articles by top CCP leaders, as an indication of the general policy direction of the CCP.